 - The remote nursing workforce is often the consistent primary provider of health care, including coordination and case management, due to a maldistribution of medical workforce.

 13. Investment and initiatives are required to increase and strengthen the remote Aboriginal and Torres Strait Islander health workforce.
 This includes:

 - Significant investment and support to improve the numbers successfully completing Nursing, Midwifery, Aboriginal & Torres Strait Island Health Practitioner/Worker, Allied Health and Medicine training.

 14. Cultural safety and cultural respect education is embedded in all aspects of remote

 15. Zero tolerance for racism.
 It is identified and eliminated from all work locations.

 16. Sole clinical posts in remote and isolated locations are not supported for any discipline.

 17. Safety and security of the workforce is paramount.
 Each location must have

-robust infrastructure, polices and systems to ensure a safe and secure workplace and
+robust infrastructure, policies and systems to ensure a safe and secure workplace and

 accommodation.
 Particular attention must be given to ensuring the safety of the on call,